ArctosDB/documentation-wiki/_documentation/specimen-parts.markdown

-**Part Names:** What we choose to name as a part depends on what we define as a part,  and while this is often obvious (*e.g.,* “whole organism”), organisms become separated into parts in ways both standardized and not.
+**Part Names:** What we choose to name as a part depends on what we define as a part,  and while this is often obvious (*e.g.,* "whole organism"), organisms become separated into parts in ways both standardized and not.
 Thus, it is difficult to standardize vocabulary for every fragment worthy of preservation.

 Vocabulary is controlled by a[code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctspecimen_part_name).
-Part names should refer to specific anatomical parts or recognized groups of parts (*e.g.*, “postcranial skeleton”).
+Part names should refer to specific anatomical parts or recognized groups of parts (*e.g.*, "postcranial skeleton").
 With rare exception, parts are the singular form of a noun.
-In some cases, where the parts may be a batch of indefinite size, the plural is included parenthetically (*e.g.,* “endoparasite(s)”).
+In some cases, where the parts may be a batch of indefinite size, the plural is included parenthetically (*e.g.,* "endoparasite(s)").

 Parts, when separable, should be entered on individual lines of the parts grid as individual